bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 <!-- theme: warn -->

-> To use Widget Builder as a development tool, you must run `widget-builder` commmands from the same directory where you ran `widget-builder init`.
+> To use Widget Builder as a development tool, you must run `widget-builder` commands from the same directory where you ran `widget-builder init`.

 </div>
 </div>